New Research in Skin Cancer: Melanoma, Merkel Cell Carcinoma and Basal Cell Carcinoma

 Adoptive cell therapy is another type of immunotherapy that can be a powerful treatment for patients with melanoma.
-In one type of adoptive cell therapy, the patient's own tumor is taken into the laboratory so that immune cells within the tumor, called tumor-infiltrating lymphocytes, can be isolated and modified to become better cancer fighting cells.
-A few weeks later these cells are given back to the patient through an IV.
-Although this kind of immunotherapy is not yet FDA-approved in melanoma, it has been studied and tested for more than 30 years and is performed in specialized research centers.
+In one type of adoptive cell therapy, the patient's own tumor is taken into the laboratory so that immune cells within the tumor, called tumor-infiltrating lymphocytes, can be isolated and modified to become better cancer-fighting cells.
+A few weeks later these cells are transfused back into the patient.
+Although this kind of immunotherapy is not yet FDA-approved for melanoma, it has been studied and tested for more than 30 years and is performed in specialized research centers.

 Melanomas with BRAF Mutations

 Melanomas that contain a specific type of mutation in a gene called BRAF may respond to other types of drugs, known as BRAF and MEK inhibitors.
-Although our experts believe that immunotherapy should be considered for most patients diagnosed with melanoma because remissions may be long-lasting, patients with BRAF-mutant melanomas and their doctors should discuss which type of treatment—PD-1 checkpoint blockers or BRAF/MEK inhibitors—should be tried first.
+A recent Phase 3 randomized trial showed that immunotherapy should be recommended as the first treatment for most patients diagnosed with advanced melanoma, because remissions may be long-lasting.
+However, patients with BRAF-mutant melanomas and their doctors should discuss which type of treatment—PD-1 checkpoint blockers or BRAF/MEK inhibitors—might be best.

 Advanced Basal Cell Carcinoma